Gun, Earl of Chong

-Gun (鯀 (Gǔn, Kun^{3}), lit. "big fish"), also known as Count of Chong (崇伯鯀 (Chóngbó Gǔn, Ch'ung^{2}-po^{2} Kun^{3})), is a figure in Chinese mythology, sometimes noted as the father of Yu the Great, the founder of the Xia dynasty.
-Gun was appointed to the task of controlling the Great Flood by Emperor Yao on the advice of the Four Mountains.
-Gun used dykes to try to stop the flooding but the dykes collapsed, killing many people.
+Gun, Earl of Chong (崇伯鯀 (Chóngbó Gǔn, Ch'ung^{2}-po^{2} Kun^{3}), lit. "big fish") was a ruler of the State of Chong during the Taotang clan and Youyu clan eras of the Three Sovereigns and Five Emperors period of traditional Chinese historiography.
+He is said to have been the father of Yu the Great, the founder of the Xia dynasty.
+As ruler Chong, Gun was appointed to the task of controlling the Great Flood by Emperor Yao on the advice of the Four Mountains.
+Gun used dykes to try to stop the flooding, but the dykes collapsed, killing many people, leading to either his execution or exile by Emperor Shun, depending on account.
+He is thus labelled as one of the Four Criminals.